-Our WildFire, cloud-based analysis service provides a near real-time analysis engine for detecting previously unseen modern malware.
+Our cloud-based analysis service, called WildFire, provides a near real-time analysis engine for detecting previously unseen modern malware.
 The core component of WildFire is a sandbox environment where files can be run and monitored for more than 70 behavioral characteristics that identify the file as malware.
 Once identified, signatures are automatically generated and delivered to all devices that subscribe to the WildFire service.
 By providing WildFire as a cloud-based service, all of our end-customers benefit from malware found on a single network.

 Our URL filtering database consists of millions of URLs across many categories and is designed to monitor and control employee web surfing activities.
 The on-appliance URL database can be augmented to suit the traffic patterns of the local user community with a custom URL database.
-URLs that are not categorized by the local URL database can be pulled into cache from a very extensive, hosted URL database.
+URLs that are not categorized by the local URL database can be pulled into an on-appliance data cache from a very extensive, cloud-based URL database.
 The data filtering features in our platform enable policies that reduce the risks associated with the transfer of unauthorized files and data.
-This can be achieved by blocking files by type, through control of sensitive data, such as credit card and social security numbers in application content or attachments, and through control of file transfers within applications.
+This can be achieved by blocking files by type, by controlling sensitive data, such as credit card and social security numbers in application content or attachments, and by controlling file transfers within applications.